Toronto-born soprano Emily Brown Gibson is a performer equally at home in repertoire ranging from Medieval to present-day.

-Having recently completed her Master’s degree in music at Oxford University (1st Class), Emily is currently studying with mezzo-soprano Caitlin Hulcup and tenor Florian Thomas.
-This year she was awarded one of twelve Oxford Bach Soloists Choral Scholarships with whom she performs regularly both as soloist and chorister.
+Prior to beginning her course at the RNCM, Emily completed a master’s of studies in music at Oxford University (Distinction) where she explored the ethics of cultural appropriation in opera, as well as social media’s impact on opera today.
+During this time, Emily studied with mezzo-soprano Caitlin Hulcup and tenor Florian Thomas.
+Last year she was also awarded one of twelve Oxford Bach Soloists Choral Scholarships with whom she performed regularly both as soloist and chorister throughout the year.

 Prior to moving to the U.K., Emily completed a Bachelor's degree in Classical Voice Performance at McGill University in Montreal, Canada.
 There she studied with Dominique Labelle and completed a minor in Early Music.
 At McGill, Emily was a soloist in works including Jesu Meine Freude with McGill's Baroque Orchestra, as well as a soloist during the Bach Cantata project at Salle Bourgie with L'Ensemble de la Fondation Arte Musica.